Malay Singaporeans: Bugis

-The Minangkabaus
+Minangkabau

 The Minangkabau people came from Western Sumatra.
-The Minangkabaus are known for their matrilineal social system and their tradition for travelling.
-The Minangkabaus would leave their homes and travel in search of work, knowledge and experience.
+The Minangkabau people are known for their matrilineal social system and their tradition for travelling.
+They would leave their homes and travel in search of work, knowledge and experience.
 They would usually return home once they had fulfilled their objective.
 This tradition of travelling was a rite of passage for the young Minangkabau men and was considered a way for them to be in touch with the outside world.

-The Minangkabaus have been migrating to Malaysia and Singapore since long ago.
+The Minangkabau people have been migrating to Malaysia and Singapore since long ago.
+In the 19th century, the cross-strait traders from Payakumbuh and Tanah Datar of Minangkabau Highlands brought agricultural products from the interior of Sumatra to be sold at the port of Singapore.
+In the first half of 20th century, the majority of Minangkabau people who came to Singapore came from Pariaman and Agam in Western Sumatra.
 This only stopped when Malaya achieved independence from the British in 1957, when the immigration laws were tightened.
-The majority of Minangkabaus who came to Singapore came from Pariaman and Agam in Western Sumatra.
-The majority of them were engaged in business.
-The Minangkabaus also sold religious items, toys and clothes.
-They had shops in Arab Street and Geylang.
-The Minangkabaus even formed an association at one time but this was subsequently banned during the 1962–66 Indonesia-Malaysia confrontation.
+The majority of they were engaged in business, apart as religious teachers and politician.
+They sold religious items, toys and clothes in Arab Street and Geylang.
+Another Minang business that is quite well-known in Singapore is the Padang restaurant that sells Nasi Padang.
+The Minangkabau people even formed an association at one time but this was subsequently banned during the 1962–66 Indonesia-Malaysia confrontation.
+Then in 1995, they established the Singapore Minangkabau Association with a mission to preserve and promote the Minangkabau culture in Singapore.

-After Singapore became an independent state in 1965, the majority of Minangkabaus either migrated to Malaysia or returned to Sumatra.
+After Singapore became an independent state in 1965, the majority of Minangkabau people either migrated to Malaysia or returned to Sumatra.
 Those who stayed in Singapore assimilated into the Malay community.
 Not many Minangkabaus brought their wives or women with them to Singapore.
 As such, many married the local Malay women and did not maintain strong ties with the other Minangkabau communities.
-By 1973, it was estimated that there were 200 Minangkabaus family in Singapore and almost all of them were Singapore citizens.
+By 1973, it was estimated that there were 200 Minangkabau families in Singapore and almost all of them were Singaporean residents.